awodey/awodey.github.io/catlog/index.md

 - Makkai, M. and Reyes, G.: First-Order Categorical Logic.
 LNM 611, Springer, 1977.
 - Mac Lane, S.: Categories for the Working Mathematician.
 Springer, 1971. (the standard reference)
 - McLarty, C.: Elementary Categories, Elementary Toposes.
 Oxford Logic Guides 21, Oxford University Press, 1992.
+- Rijke, E.: Introduction to Homotopy Type Theory, Cambridge University Press (forthcoming).
+- The Univalent Foundations Program: Homotopy Type Theory: Univalent Foundations of Mathematics, Institute for Advanced Study, 2013.

 ### Requirements

-Grades will be based on 4 problem sets and a presentation in class, with a brief written report.
+Grades will be based on 4 problem sets and, for graduate students, a presentation in class with a brief written report.

 ### Course materials